Moses-Parente-Kyndryl/CI-CD-Test-AWS/README.md

   Making even a small edit to your terraform files will trigger the github workflow.

-  If your policy check fails, you can review the actions in your Github Repo to find detailed logs of the workflow run
+  If your policy check fails, you can review the actions in your Github repository to find detailed logs of the workflow run

 ## Pontential Errors

 Be sure to check your Github Actions workflow for any errors.

-A common bug that can happen is when your directory includes extended/hidden/unknown attributes in the tarfile.
+A common bug that can happen is when your directory includes extended/hidden/unknown attributes in the tarfile, which can happen when you are creating your bundles with a machine using MacOS.
+To fix this issue use the command `tar --exclude='._*' -czvf policies.tar.gz -C policies .` to clear the files of any attributes that can corrupt the bundle.

 ## Conclusion